ncoghlan/misc/notes/python3/questions_and_answers.rst

 eliminate and then emulate the refcounting causing major compatibility problems with extension modules).

-I was also reminded in early 2014 of some speculative ideas I had regarding the possibility of `refining CPython's subinterpreter
+Sarah Mount reminded me in early 2014 of some speculative ideas I had regarding the possibility of `refining CPython's subinterpreter
 <http://www.curiousefficiency.org/posts/2012/07/volunteer-supported-free-threaded-cross.html>`__
-concept to make it a first class language feature that offered true in-process concurrency in a way that didn't break compatibility with C extension modules (well, any more than actually using subinterpreters already breaks it).
+concept to make it a first class language feature that offered true in-process concurrency in a way that didn't break compatibility with C extension modules (well, at least not any more than using subinterpreters in combination with extensions that call back into Python from C created threads already breaks it).

 As far as a free-threaded CPython implementation goes, that seems unlikely in the absence of a corporate sponsor willing to pay for the development and